Lupin III (character): Background

-Lupin often speaks of both his famous grandfather and his father, both of whom were thieves.
+In the 2008 OVA Green vs. Red, a dossier held by Zenigata indicates his place of birth as "unknown".
+Numerous Part I and Part II episodes make it clear that the famed French thief is indeed his grandfather, with some stories having flashbacks to the top-hatted ancestor having been somehow involved in Lupin's current heists.
+As well, Lupin often speaks of both his grandfather and his father, both of whom were thieves.
 He occasionally quotes his grandfather's advice and has attempted to complete or repeat heists attempted by his ancestors with good or bad luck.